WeichenZhou/PALMER/README.md

 * Recommended for a single-node run: Use --cpus-per-task=N in sbatch (or srun if launching via srun) to reserve N cores; Run PALMER with `--thread N` to actually use those N cores.
 * Keep --ntasks-per-node=1 for a single PALMER process in your Slurm job; increase --ntasks-per-node only if you intend to run multiple independent PALMER jobs on different chromosomes simultaneously (each with its own --thread limit and matching --cpus-per-task request).

-* By using raw sub-reads from a ~50x coverage PacBio genome, we recommend a cutoff for HC calls as ≥1 HC-SR and ≥5 (10% of the average coverage) SRs.
+* By using CLR (Continuous Long Reads) from a ~50x coverage PacBio genome, we recommend a cutoff for high-confidence calls as `≥1 confident TSD supporting reads` and `≥5 (10% of the average coverage) other potential supporting reads`.
-* Currently, the genotyping module is still under development, so please set a reasonable cutoff for somatic insertion signals.
+* Currently, the genotyping module is still under development, so please use the information from genotypes to set a reasonable cutoff for germline and somatic insertion signals.

 * By default, all the intermediate files will now be deleted after the run finishes.
-If you retain the intermediate files for other usages, please be cautious that the number of files will be very large.
+If you want to retain the intermediate files for other usages, please be cautious that `the number of files` will be very large.

 ## Citation